tchew86/FEARS/README.md

 ### 4. generate_markdown_table.py

-This is the last script of needed for a proper engineering of the FEARS index.
+This is the last script needed for the proper engineering of the FEARS index.
 It compares the main statistical parameters of the FEARS index built by Da et al. with the on constructed with the previous three scripts.
 - to make the code work it is necessary to assign to the variables `excel_file1` the path of `merged_dataframe_with_first_column25.xlsx`, to `excel_file2` the path of `merged_dataframe_with_first_column30.xlsx`, and to `excel_file3` the path of `merged_dataframe_with_first_column35.xlsx`, as reported in the following code chunk
 ```commandline
 excel_file1 = '/path/to/merged_dataframe_with_first_column25.xlsx'